The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 Oh boy can I speak from personal experience when I talk about this side effect.
 I remember reading books and articles that said that your skin would clear up like magic on a vegan diet.
 Why then was I suffering from acne when I had never had this issue before in my life?

-Thanks to the help of my doctor, I found the secret little culprit.
+Thanks to the help of my doctor, I found the key.
 I was taking too high a dose of my vitamin B12 supplement on just a few days, rather than taking smaller doses every day.
-First let me say this: if you're vegan, you need to take vitamin B12.
+First let me say this: if you're vegan, you need to take vitamin B12 or eat enough foods fortified with vitamin B12.
 This is non-negotiable, period.
 B12 deficiency can lead to severe neurological, metabolic problems and even death, and if there's one vitamin vegans need to take it's vitamin B12 (as well as any person over the age of fifty no mater what their diet is).
 There are however different ways to take this vitamin.
-Many people go for a higher dose just a couple of times a week (what I was doing), while others prefer smaller daily doses (what I do now).
-Don't get me wrong, the majority of people don't have the B12 acne issue.
-My husband for instance takes a higher dose twice a week and he has never had acne, but I needed to do the daily smaller dose approach.
-My skin cleared up and I haven't had this problem since.
-For all the information you need on proper B12 supplementation click here.
+Many people go for a higher dose just a couple of times a week (what I was doing originally), while others prefer smaller daily doses.
+Most people won't have the B12 acne issue, but I did when I first got started and my skin cleared up as soon as I started with the lower dose every day.
+Over a decade later (as I write this), I have since gone back to a higher twice a week dose for the sake of ease, and I haven't had this problem since.
+For all the information you need on proper B12 supplementation, doses and protocols click here.

-Although the lower daily dose of B12 solved this issue for me, any change in diet can cause changes in your hormonal balance and can also be a cause for acne.
+Although the lower daily dose of B12 solved this issue for me, know that any changes in diet can cause changes in your hormonal balance and this can also be a cause for acne.
 If your problem persists or you are getting concerned about anything related to your hormonal health, please consult your doctor.

 One Final Note, and the Biggest Tip When Going Vegan: Don't Try to be a Vegan Eating Superhero